Helma-57/To-Do-List/README.md

    - The progress percentage is displayed numerically to give users a sense of their productivity.

 5. **Category Filters**:
-   - Users can filter tasks by categories (Work, Personal, Shopping) to view only specific types of tasks.
+   - Users can filter tasks by categories (Work, Personal) to view only specific types of tasks.

 6. **Due Date and Reminders**:
    - When a task is added with a due date, the app automatically sets a reminder to notify the user when the task is due.